 5. Facts not feelings

-When you start to discuss areas where improvement is required, stick to facts and not feelings.
-Talk about the problem rather than frustrations surrounding the problem.
-Offer specific suggestions to help improve performance.
+Most importantly, when you start to discuss areas where improvement is required, stick to facts and not feelings.
+This means you talking about the problem, rather than frustrations surrounding the problem.
+Consequently, offer specific suggestions to help improve performance.

-Our final tip would be to use a great software system to track your employee reviews and feedback, but you don’t have to get a system just for managing your employees.
+Our final tip would be to use a great software system to track your employee reviews and feedback.
+However, you don’t have to get a system just for managing your employees.
 A tutoring management system like Oases Online will manage students, scheduling, billing and your staff.